Finding That Elusive "Perfect Domain Name."

 The forum owner at Acorn domains often posts up long lists of UK expired domains as they are released from the Nominet registry, and it's worth registering on the site just to get access to those lists.
 Also try registercompass.org, freshdrop.com, expireddomains.io

-Take a bit of time to research the background of any potential expired domain because progressive Google updates (Penguin, Panda, etc.wayback) may have rendered it useless.
+Take a bit of time to research the background of any potential expired domain because continuous Google updates (Penguin, Panda, etc.wayback) may have rendered it useless.

 Many webmasters penalised in this way have merely ditched their old domain name and started up again with a new one.
 If you purchase one by accident to build your new project on you are in for a world of pain.